of 1st Choice

 This booklet will appeal to those who recognise that successful execution of sustainability initiatives is more about being the answer than having the answer, hence the critical importance of a psychology of sustainability.
 Indeed we go beyond ‘maintain’ and ‘sustain’, and advocate ‘attain’ new heights and thrive.
 Futurist John Naisbitt (who has laid down and advocates the balancing principle that more high-tech demands more high-touch) has wisely stated that “The most exciting breakthroughs of the 21st century will not occur because of technology but because of an expanding concept of what it means to be human”.
 (Megatrends: ten new directions transforming our lives Warner Books 1984).

-It gives you the WHY? of journeying away from the standard, limiting ways in which business may be conducted:
+It gives you the WHY? of going beyond and deeper; of journeying away from the standard, limiting ways in which business may be conducted at present:

 • mindfulness is adopted as a means to improve performance through presence and focus

 And offers the HOW? of expanding to a new way of being in business, one that:

 • employs mindfulness as the route to mature ethical and compassionate behaviour (because right action stems from genuine caring)